It’s 2018, and the military’s new Blended Retirement System (BRS) has begun. What is the BRS and what does this mean to you?

 The biggest change of the BRS is the addition of government contributions to an individual’s Thrift Savings Plan (TSP) account.
 Under the legacy retirement system, there is no government contribution to TSP.
 The new BRS features both an automatic government contribution and a government match of the service member’s contributions.
 Together, these government contributions will give service members retirement money that is not tied to a 20 year military career.

-TSP Accounts for Every Service Member:
+TSP Accounts for Every Service Member

-Service members will have their contributions pre-set to go into the Lifecycle fund that corresponds to their current age.
+Service members have their contributions pre-set to go into the Lifecycle fund that corresponds to their current age.
 They may change this election at any time.